rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 Note: An alternative way would have been to pass this `id` of the repository to the `updateAddStar()` function, which would be a higher-order function then, in the Mutation component's render prop child function.
 After all, you already have access to the identifier of the repository in the Repository component.

 Now comes the most exciting part of this section.
 You can use the Apollo Client to read data from the cache but also to write data to the cache.
-The goal is to read the starred repository from the cache (hence the id), increment the its count of stargazers by one, and write the updated repository back to the cache.
+The goal is to read the starred repository from the cache (hence the id), increment its count of stargazers by one, and write the updated repository back to the cache.
 But how to get the repository by its `id` from the cache in the first place?
 That's why you have extracted the repository fragment before.
 You can use it along with the repository identifier to retrieve the actual repository from Apollo Client's cache without querying all the data with a naive query implementation.

 {{< highlight javascript "hl_lines=3 13 14 15 16" >}}
 ...